Real Estate Careers

 - Submitting detailed status reports to the asset manager

-Unlike traditional listings, the "seller" is a corporate entity — a bank, servicer, or government agency.
-Decisions are made by committees and asset managers, not individuals.
+Unlike traditional listings, the "seller" is a corporate entity: a bank, servicer, or government agency.
+Decisions come from committees and asset managers, not individual homeowners.
 Expect more paperwork, slower decisions, and strict reporting requirements.

 How to become an REO listing agent in Florida